Frequently Asked Questions

 Counseling is a team effort between the client (you) and the therapist (me) and is generally over when we agree your goals have been met and you have a plan in place to make sure the skills learned and changes made will stick.
 My goal is for you to function effectively independent of counseling; it is not my goal to create therapy addicts who stay with me forever.

 Are you accepting new clients?
-Yes; please call my office (918.346.3665); Kyla, Kristy, or Alicin will be happy to schedule an initial (intake) appointment for you.
+Yes; please call my office (918.346.3665) to schedule an initial (intake) appointment.
 Or, you can pick your own day and time and schedule online.